Privacy and Cookies Policy

 - to the purchaser (or prospective purchaser) of any business or asset that we are (or are contemplating) selling;

-- to other people, where we have your consent to do so.
+- to other people, where we have End User consent to do so.

 6. International data transfers

-6.1 Information that we collect may be stored transferred to, and stored or processed in, countries other than the country you live in.
-As a New Zealand-headquartered company, your information will be stored in (or accessible from) New Zealand, but it may also be stored in or accessible from countries where our service providers and sub-processors are located (including the United States).
-No matter which countries in the world your information is stored in, we take steps to ensure that it is kept secure and only used in accordance with this policy and with applicable privacy laws.
+6.1 Information that we collect may be stored transferred to, and stored or processed in, countries other than the country Customers and End Users live in.
+As a New Zealand-headquartered company, Customer and End User information will be stored in (or accessible from) New Zealand, but it may also be stored in or accessible from countries where our service providers and sub-processors are located.
+No matter which countries in the world Customer and End User information is stored in, we take steps to ensure that it is kept secure and only used in accordance with this policy and with applicable privacy laws.

-6.2 If you are located in the European Economic Area (EEA), this means that your information may be transferred outside the EEA.
-However, it will only be transferred to countries (like New Zealand) that have been recognised by the European Commission as providing an adequate level of protection of personal information, or to third parties who approved transfer mechanisms in place (such as the European Commission's Standard Contractual Clauses or by ensuring that the third party is Privacy Shield certified).
+6.2 If Customer or End Users are located in the European Economic Area (EEA), this means that Customer or End User information may be transferred outside the EEA.
+However, it will only be transferred to countries (like New Zealand) that have been recognised by the European Commission as providing an adequate level of protection of Personal Information, or to third parties who approved transfer mechanisms in place (such as the European Commission's Standard Contractual Clauses or by ensuring that the third party has industry recognised privacy certifications ).

 7.3 Notwithstanding the other provisions of this Section 7, we will retain documents (including electronic documents) containing personal data: